sainigma/logitech-pedals-to-usb/README.md

 # Logitech Pedals To Usb

 ![](img/complete.jpg)

-Complete hardware project for using the Logitech pedals as an independent usb device
+Complete hardware project for using the Logitech pedals as an independent usb device e.g. as rudders, or as push-to-talk switches (works with Discord).

 ## Usage

   Connect the pedals to the device and plug it to usb.
 During startup keep the pedals first at rest and then press them down to change modes.
 The initialization phase ends after 5 seconds by default.

   Modes: